LadyNazlia/PaperBot-1000/README.md

 # PaperBot-1000
-Created for Quarenteam Hackathon October 2021
+This project was started during the Quarenteam Hackathon October 2021.

 Project Title: PaperBot 1000
 Team Name: LadyNazlia Alone (I think this is the name I signed up with.
 It is a solo project.)